Conceptual-Machines/grammar-school/docs/examples/json-vs-dsl-walkthrough.md

 This walkthrough demonstrates the fundamental difference between JSON/structured output and Domain-Specific Language (DSL) approaches when integrating LLMs with external data sources.

+!!! note "Inspiration"
+    This walkthrough and the Grammar School library were inspired by Anthropic's article on [Code execution with MCP: Building more efficient agents](https://www.anthropic.com/engineering/code-execution-with-mcp).
+The article explores how code execution enables agents to interact with MCP servers more efficiently by writing code instead of making direct tool calls, reducing token consumption and improving scalability.

 ## Overview

 When building LLM applications that need to interact with data sources, developers have traditionally relied on **structured output** approaches.
 This typically involves: